Chapter 9:

 -----

-The next morning they set out before the sun had even risen, and though her brain was addled by sleep she was strangely excited.
+The next morning they set out before the sun had even risen, and though her brain was still addled by sleep she was still strangely excited.

-Before now she had felt directionless, bouncing from one meaningless job to the next like a stone skipping across the water, leaving little ripples but barely any indication she had been there at all.
-Yet now she felt a purpose driving each step, and even though fear gripped at her chest it felt like she was moving toward something meaningful.
+Before now she had felt directionless, bouncing from one meaningless job to the next like a stone skipping across the water, leaving miniscule ripples but barely any indication she had been there at all.
+Yet now she felt a purpose driving each step, and even though fear was present in nearly every thought she still felt as if she were moving toward something meaningful.

-Their chatter was much less this time as Rune had explained there was a strong likelihood they would encounter soldiers, for they were approaching the area he had stolen the banner from.
+Their chatter was far less this time as Rune had explained there was a strong likelihood they would encounter soldiers, for they were approaching the area he had stolen the banner from.

 “Do you think they knew we were coming?”

 “The fire was built after I stole the banner.
-They either didn’t notice the theft or didn’t care.
-Whatever caused them to flee happened after that.”
+They either didn’t notice the theft or, more likely, didn’t care... whatever caused them to flee happened after that.”

 Following those for a few moments there was a sudden sound in the air, it was faint but almost sounded like singing.